egrabska/egrabska.github.io/index.md

 ## Ewa Grabska-Szwagrzyk, PhD

 Hello!
 I'm Ewa, PhD in Earth and environmental science, specialized in GIS and remote sensing.
+I am a scientist and a freelance GIS/remote sensing trainer.

 ![Image](96042985_762047990997283_8521755688437809152_n.jpg)